 - Streamlined and updated processes for renewal of licenses under the City Clerk's office.
-These include garage licenses, Motor Vehicle Repair licenses, and Auto Body Repair licences. - Updated and trained staff on the use of Munis. - Began to allow online ordering of Vital Records, including birth, death and marriage certificates.. - · Worked with staff on continuous improvement of daily customer service processes. - Started to accept credit cards and personal checks.
+These include garage licenses, Motor Vehicle Repair licenses, and Auto Body Repair licences. - Updated and trained staff on the use of Munis. - Began to allow online ordering of Vital Records, including birth, death and marriage certificates... - Worked with staff on continuous improvement of daily customer service processes. - Started to accept credit cards and personal checks.

 Objective Status City Goal

-1. Continue to increase the diversity of the
+I. Continue to increase the diversity of the

 office team, including outreach to various

 organizations when employment

 opportunities arise in the office.
 Particular

 attention will be paid to multi-lingual

 applicants.
 Ongoing FY24 1,2

-2. Work with the Chief Financial Officer (CFO)
+2. Work with the Chief Financial Officer (CFO))

-and Information Technology Center to
+and Information Technology Center to [7]

 expand the online presence of the City

+A seemplished/Oppoing

-Clerk's Office, allowing appropriate records to Accomplished/Ongoing
+Clerk's Office, allowing appropriate records Accomplished/Ongoing

-be requested online.
+to be requested online.
 FY24 2

 3. Update payment systems, allowing the

 public to make payments using credit and Accomplished/Ongoing

 debit cards.
 FY24 2

 4. Streamline office assignments to better

 serve the public and the City Council.
 Ongoing FY24 2,3

-perve the public and the city council.
-Oligonig i 124 ,5

 Accomplished/Ongoing

 5. Outreach to City constituencies FY24 3